In addition to short trips for conferences and seminars to Rome,

 .

 Even close to the dam, reservoirs are low.
-An expensive project
+An expensive project to

-to remove silt behind the dam failed to increase the water available.
+remove silt behind the dam failed to increase the water available.

-Agriculture has been dominated by groundnuts (peanuts) as a cash crop
+Agriculture has been dominated by groundnuts (peanuts) as a cash crop for

-his team are researching alternatives like agroforestry.
+researching alternatives like agroforestry.

 .